DamianGillessen1989/rock-spock-lizard-frenzy/README.md

 ### Styling and Design Elements:

 - [CI Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) - Provides all the necessary files for the program to be presented nicely in Heroku.
+- [Balsamiq](https://balsamiq.cloud/) - Used for creating the logic flow-chart for the game/program to help plan the project.

 ### Development and Testing Utilities: